 Undocumented worker accused of hitting, killing Pinellas deputy on I-275

 Pinellas County Sheriff Bob Gualtieri said the man suspected of a hit-and-run crash that killed a Pinellas County deputy Thursday night along I-275 was an undocumented migrant who was captured Friday morning.
 According to Sheriff Gualtieri, Deputy Michael Hartwick, 51, was working a traffic detail on I-275 to provide safety and security for the ongoing construction along the road.
 Gualtieri said Deputy Hartwick arrived at the location around 10:40 p.m.
-FULL STORY: https://wfts.tv/3C2MKnu
+The PCSO said Hartwick got out of his cruiser and walked around the front of his car onto the shoulder of the road.
+Gualtieri said a few minutes later, a frontloader with forklift type arms passed by the area traveling approximately 20 miles per hour and escorted by a white pickup truck. https://wfts.tv/3C2MKnu